intercloud/terraform-provider-autonomi/docs/data-sources/access_product.md

 within the access products returned by the Meilisearch query.
 This attribute allows you to analyze the frequency of different categories or attributes in the search results. (see [below for nested schema](#nestedatt--facet_distribution))
 - `hit` (Attributes) The **hit** attribute contains the access products returned by the Meilisearch query.
 Each hit represents an access product that matches the specified search criteria.
-				If not hit is returned, an error will be returned (see [below for nested schema](#nestedatt--hit))
+If no hit is returned, an error will be returned (see [below for nested schema](#nestedatt--hit))

 <a id="nestedatt--filters"></a>
 ### Nested Schema for `filters`